 Give tenants choice and voice regarding their housing

 Make sure buildings needing costly repairs for safety and accessibility without forcing prices above what tenants can pay

 Protect rental housing from speculative investment by keeping them in the community

 Now is the time for Berkeley to pass a TOPA policy that helps meet Berkeley’s housing crisis and needs.

 We can’t do this without you.
 Raise your voice for TOPA today!

-Sign below by Wednesday night and we’ll include your digital signature in our attendance at a council committee meeting discussing TOPA this Thursday.
+we’ll include your digital signature in our attendance at a council committee meeting discussing TOPA this Thursday.
 Not sure yet?
 Want to help recruit others?
-Join our Zoom call Wednesday at 5:30 PM.63 signatures
+Join our Zoom call Wednesday at 5:30 PM.73 signatures

 Please support the Tenant Opportunity to Purchase Act (TOPA).
 The time to support TOPA is now.
 It's been tested in Washington, DC for 40 years, modified for Berkeley's needs and is an important tool in preventing displacement, preserving racial and economic diversity and creating pathways to ownership and long-term neighbor cooperation and resilience.